Duende: What is it?

 So many explanations have been offered about the mysterious element “Duende” and what it is.
 Is it some magical mode of being achieved in the process of performing flamenco?
 Can it be called up at will?

 I wish to add my voice to the many interpretations of this word.
 The Spanish language dictionary gives a definition as ghost, fairy, elf, goblin, etc, No reference to flamenco at all.
-A further definition it offers is something that turns up unexpectedly.
+A further definition it offers is “something that turns up unexpectedly.”

 So it went.
 I first began to dance with guitar on tour in the 1940’s.
 From that time on, I performed several flamenco dances along with the expected theater pieces and the inclusion of regional dances from other provinces of Spain.
 An aficionado once published a tribute to me in a Santa Barbara newspaper as discovering an “exaltation” in my dance.
 It might have been another version of this special feeling.

 During the number of months I danced at the famous tablao in Paris known as “Le Catalan”, I was told by one of the flamenco cantaores that I had the Duende while dancing in the Bar below. ” Inesita, tu tienes el Duende abajo” Perhaps the intimacy and special environment of the room where I performed on a table created the Duende in me.
 Difficult to say.
-In my view, the spirit created in that small space invoked a special mental and emotional feeling which took over.
+In my view, the spirit surged in that small space and invoked a special mental and emotional feeling which took over.

 I think Duende is being totally focused on the dance and music plus concentration and complete control of the material.
 It is notable that in the other forms of Spanish dancing such as the regional, the Escuela Bolera and stylized dances Duende is not mentioned.
 Contrary to what is generally regarded as “self-expression” in any art, I believe the dancer disappears into the work to reveal another entity.